marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   :option:`-Wextra` warnings without this one, use :option:`-Wextra -Wno-override-init`.

-.. option:: -Wno-override-init-side-effects , -Woverride-init-side-effects
+.. option:: -Wno-override-init-side-effects , -Woverride-init-side-effects, -Wno-override-init-side-effects
-.. option:: -Wno-override-init-side-effects

   .. note::